November 2018 Gaza–Israel clashes: Monday 12 November 2018

-In the morning, Musa Abu-Marzouq, a senior member of Hamas, said that yesterdays operation "exposed the Israeli occupation's hypocritical behavior with the international community" and the organisation issued a statement "announcing the beginning of bombardment of the enemy's settlements" as a "response to yesterday's crime."
+In the morning, Mousa Abu Marzook, a senior member of Hamas, said that yesterdays operation "exposed the Israeli occupation's hypocritical behavior with the international community" and the organisation issued a statement "announcing the beginning of bombardment of the enemy's settlements" as a "response to yesterday's crime."
 Islamic Jihad that "unless Palestinians live in peace, they won't live in peace.
 Playing with the lives of Palestinians can't be without a price."

 At least 300 projectiles, of which 60 were intercepted, were fired from Gaza into Israel during the day, wounding nine civilians.
 In the afternoon in Kfar Aza a Kornet anti-tank missile hit a bus transporting soldiers, critically injuring a 19-year-old Israeli soldier standing nearby.
 An accompanying video showing the bus being blown up was uploaded on Twitter by the Hamas-affiliated Quds News Network.
 During the night to Tuesday, a rocket directly hit a residential building in Ashkelon, killing Mahmoud Abu Asba, a Palestinian man from Hebron, and wounding two women.
 Factions inside Gaza said these attacks were in retaliation for yesterday's Israeli operation.

 The Israeli Air Force struck more than 70 targets in Gaza.
-Among them the building hosting Hamas' tv broadcasting station Al-Aqsa which was leveled to the ground, an attack denounced by Barhoum as "a barbaric, brazen aggression."
+Among them the building hosting Hamas' television broadcasting station Al-Aqsa which was leveled to the ground, an attack denounced by Barhoum as "a barbaric, brazen aggression."
 Soon after strikes destroyed Al Aqsa radio station and Al Amal Hotel, a building Hamas uses for offices.
 In addition, a weapons storage facility in Khan Yunis, a military building in Zeitoun and a weapons manufacturing site in Sheikh Omdan were bombarded.

 The Israeli navy attacked a ship belonging to Hamas at the Nuseirat port in southern Gaza.